13 Warming Winter Solstice Rituals – How to Celebrate Yule in Style!

 The season’s arrived!
-So it’s time for a winter solstice ritual…
+And this means it’s time for a winter solstice ritual…

 The wheel of the year is turning, and here in the Northern Hemisphere, we’re descending into the deepest, darkest time of the year.
 But it’s not all doom and gloom!
 Winter solstice rituals aren’t only great ways to call back in the light, but to harness the mystery, magic, and supreme power of the sacred dark.

-It’s caused by the way Earth is tilted slightly on its axis.
-This means that as our beautiful Mother Earth is spinning around the Sun, the poles are tilted on a slight diagonal.
-This is why we have seasons, and it’s what part of what causes the Northern and Southern Hemispheres to experience summer at different times of the year.
+As our beautiful Mother Earth spins around the Sun, the poles are tilted on a slight diagonal, which is why we have seasons, and it’s part of what causes the Northern and Southern Hemispheres to experience summer at different times of the year.
 (The Moon also plays a part in this).

-But in the last two thousand years since the rise of Christianity and the suppression of Earth-based belief systems, Christmas has come into prominence as the winter festival we all “celebrate”.
+But in the last two thousand years since the rise of Christianity and the suppression of Earth-based belief systems, Christmas has become the winter festival we all “celebrate”.
 And more recently, the rampant consumerism of the capitalist age has pushed many people further from the simple truth of our cyclical and seasonal lives.

 YET in pre-Christian, animist societies, the winter solstice was an important feast day full of meaning.
 Myths and stories were told, ancient winter solstice rituals and traditions were kept, and deities were celebrated.